juj/fbcp-ili9341/README.md

 sudo ./fbcp-ili9341
 ```

 If the above does not work, try specifying `-DSPI_BUS_CLOCK_DIVISOR=8` or `=10` to make the display run a little slower, or try with `-DUSE_DMA_TRANSFERS=OFF` to troubleshoot if DMA might be the issue.
+If you are using another display controller than ILI9341, using a much higher value, like 30 or 40 may be needed.
 When changing CMake options, you can reissue the CMake directive line without having to reclone or recreate the `build` directory.
+However you may need to manually delete file CMakeCache.txt between changing options to avoid CMake remembering old settings.

 If you want to do a full rebuild from scratch, you can `rm -rf build` to delete the build directory and recreate it for a clean rebuild from scratch.
 There is nothing special about the name or location of this directory, it is just my usual convention.
 You can also do the build in some other directory relative to the fbcp-ili9341 directory if you please.